-Ruth Thomas is a Swiss-born artist currently based in Berlin.
+Ruth Thomas is a Swiss-born artist currently based in Lyon, France.

 In her work, she translates given situations and conditions into abstract patterns by means of various textile techniques.

 The concepts behind the patterns take form through an exploration of facts, statistics and graphics found anywhere in everyday life.

 The artist develops the concept.
 The concept defines the outcome.
 The artist is not responsible for the outcome.

 The execution is a slow and labour-intensive process: outdated manual techniques require an outdated amount of time.